acm-projects/Deadline/README.md

 9. That's it!
 You are all set to use this great tool and keep on top on your tasks.
 10. That being said, if you are ever short on time, use Deadline!

+### Minimum viable product
+An app that allows you to input different projects, tasks associated with each project, and then uses this information to automatically generate a dynamic project schedule
+Essential Features:
+- List tasks, assign estimated timelines for each task, and include any dependencies that exist between tasks
+- With this information, it automatically generates a daily schedule Other features:
+- “Daily standup” - App checks in each day and you input your progress
+- Automatically adjusts schedule according to progress made
+- Creates *aesthetic* graphs depicting project progress for motivation
+- Ability to invite other users to your project
 ### Steps we took

 #### Frontend